SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ## Exercise 6.1 Sub Exercise 1 Adding a field group

-After completing these steps you will have added a new content section to the object page, showing a field group.
+After completing these steps you will have added a new content section to the object page.\
+You will use annotation **FieldGroup** which represents a collection of different types of data fields.\
+The field group annotation definition with link to the different data field representation options can be found [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#FieldGroupType).

 (1) In BAS Explorer, open file **app/annotations.cds**.